Ashad001/ML-DL-Projects/PoetryGenerator/README.md

 2. A Bidirectional LSTM layer with 100 units, which helps capture context from both directions in the input sequence.
 3. A Dense layer with a size equal to `total_words` and a softmax activation function, used for predicting the next word from the vocabulary.

+## Acknowledgments

+This project is part of a Lab assignment from deeplearning.ai course "Natural Language Processing with Tensorflow" from coursera

 ## License

 This project is licensed under the GPL (GNU General Public License).